AmbientRun/flowerpot/README.md

 - [ ] how do small crops reproduce?
 - [ ] road networking and representation
 - [ ] optimized diff-based crop sync?
+- [ ] seeing items other players are holding

 - [ ] tech
   - [ ] refactor chunk storage away from per-tile entities